 flatpak list --system | grep -i vscodium

 The output confirms VSCodium is installed at the system level.
-The version and branch columns show the release you have installed.
+Your version number will reflect the latest stable release at the time of installation.

 Launch VSCodium from Terminal